TubercularOx/darkhaunter/warning.md

 ---
 # ▶ This website is wrong ◀

-This page is written so that it doesn't have to be updated after the reveal.
-This creates an assumption that the Hunting Horror is the correct answer that is inappropriate for before the reveal.
+This page is written so it does not need to be updated after the reveal.
+It assumes the Hunting Horror is correct, which is an inappropriate framing before the reveal.

 This website actually starts [here](https://tubercularox.github.io/darkhaunter/#the-haunter-of-the-dark).
 A quirk of Just the Docs makes this less apparent.